ice-lab/icestore/README.md

 `icestore` is a lightweight React state management library based on hooks.
 It has the following core features:

-* Minimal API: Contains 5 APIs, which is easily learnable in 5 minutes.
+* **Minimal API**: Contains 5 APIs, which is easily learnable in 5 minutes.
+* **Typescript Support**: Provide complete type definitions to support IntelliSense in VSCode.
-* Predictable: Uses unidirectional data flow (similar to Redux) and allows state mutation only inside actions, allowing data flow to be traced easily.
+* **Predictable**: Uses unidirectional data flow (similar to Redux) and allows state mutation only inside actions, allowing data flow to be traced easily.
-* Optimal performance: Decreases the number of view components that rerender when the state changes by creating multiple stores.
+* **Optimal performance**: Decreases the number of view components that rerender when the state changes by creating multiple stores.
-* Built in async status: Records loading and error status of async actions, simplifying the rendering logic in the view layer.
+* **Built in async status**: Records loading and error status of async actions, simplifying the rendering logic in the view layer.

 The data flow is as follows: